tritamsikder/Myntra-Clone/README.md

 # html_test
-this is a test project
+This is a myntra clone